kiarie404/kiarie404/README.md

 <br>

 Rust developer, into firmware development AND WebAssembly integration to embedded devices.<br><br>
-Currently learning Embedded and Concurrent Rust
+Currently learning Embedded, Concurrent Rust and a bit of hardware design

 <br>